 The Society assumes insurance risk through its health insurance activities.
-The key risk arises in respect of claims cost and, in particular, those costs varying from what was assumed in the setting of premium rates.
+The key risk arises in respect of claims costs and, in particular, those costs varying from what was assumed in the setting of premium rates.

-Risk management objectives, policies, and processes for mitigating risk
+Risk management objectives, policies and processes for mitigating risk

-The primary objective in managing risk is, as far as possible, to manage claims costs within reasonable and proper limits.
+The primary objective in managing risk is, as far as possible, to reduce the magnitude and volatility of claims costs.
 A secondary objective is to ensure funds are available to pay claims and maintain the solvency of the business if there is adverse deviation in experience.
 Key policies and methods for mitigating risk include: